 At this particular moment in Earth’s history – although the sun’s diameter is about 400 times larger than that of the moon – the sun is also about 400 times farther away.
 So the sun and moon appear nearly the same size as seen from Earth.
-And that’s why we on Earth can sometimes witness that most amazing of spectacles, a total eclipse of the sun – or even an annular solar eclipse like the one coming up on May 20, 2012.
-What are the odds?
+And that’s why we on Earth can sometimes witness that most amazing of spectacles, a total eclipse of the sun.

 No one knows the odds, because no one knows how many planets and moons there are in space.
-At this writing (early 2012), astronomers have discovered only more than 700 planets in distant solar systems so far, and we don’t know much about their moons.
+Astronomers have discovered 893 planets in distant solar systems so far (as of June 21, 2013), and we don’t know much about their moons.

 EarthSky asked Myles Standish about the similarity in the size of Earth’s moon and sun, as seen from Earth.
 He is a mathematical astronomer and a former professor at Yale University.
 He worked for CalTech’s Jet Propulsion Laboratory.
 He has published over 300 articles, mostly in the field of solar system dynamics and celestial mechanics.
 He said this similarity is unique among the planets and moons that make up our local family in space, our solar system.
 In other words, it doesn’t occur with any other planets and moons in our immediate neighborhood of space.